fodela/Learning_React/lessons.md

 ```

 2. Every Route component must be wrapped by a <Routes></Routes> component
+   <Switch></Switch> was formerly used to make only route load at a time and if it get 2 or more matches it loads the last one.
+Is now obsolete though because Routes component takes care of it.

 3. Every Routes component must be wrapped by a <BrowserRouter></BrowserRouter>
+   - Enables us to use routing features in our application

 ```
 import {BrowseRouter as Router, Routes, Route} from 'react-router-dom'